AdamBoley/Project-Beergate/README.md

 - move sorting menu from navbar to its own navbar only on the index page - perhaps use a def get method to render a custom context that informs/reminds the user of the criteria they are filtering/sorting by.

-- In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return.
-Do same with template_name variable

-- add return of average_score method to index card, next to upvotes/downvotes, and create a view to order by this.
+- Create a view to order by return of average_score
 - Implement a random 'surprise me' feature
 - add update and delete buttons to user_reviews so that a user does not have to access each record individually.
 - decreased number of cards on index page to 3 so that background image is less obscured